aiijunior/aquaticswimtrack11/README.md

         relay_legs integer,
         category text
     );
+    -- RLS Policies for records
     ALTER TABLE public.records ENABLE ROW LEVEL SECURITY;
     DROP POLICY IF EXISTS "Public can read records" ON public.records;
     CREATE POLICY "Public can read records" ON public.records FOR SELECT USING (true);
+    -- Cleanup old/conflicting policies
     DROP POLICY IF EXISTS "Admins can manage records" ON public.records;
+    DROP POLICY IF EXISTS "Admins can insert records" ON public.records;
+    DROP POLICY IF EXISTS "Admins can update and delete records" ON public.records;
+    DROP POLICY IF EXISTS "Admins can write to records" ON public.records;
-    CREATE POLICY "Admins can manage records" ON public.records FOR ALL USING (auth.role() = 'authenticated');
+    -- Consolidated write policy for authenticated users CREATE POLICY "Admins can write to records" ON public.records FOR ALL
+        USING (auth.role() = 'authenticated')
+        WITH CHECK (auth.role() = 'authenticated');

     -- Table for User Roles (linked to Supabase Auth) CREATE TABLE IF NOT EXISTS public.users (